Riley Clemmons: Music career

-2017–present: Breakthrough and self-titled debut studio album
+2017–2019: Breakthrough and self-titled debut studio album

 Clemmons released her debut single on Capitol CMG, "Broken Prayers", on December 8, 2017.
 A music video was released on the same day.
 She discussed her story behind the song in a video uploaded to her YouTube channel, "The song "Broken Prayers" came truly from a place of brokenness and that feeling of having to get yourself together and bring the best most picture-perfect version of yourself to God, basically feeling like the broken pieces aren't good enough for God.
 The song came from a place of truly finding peace in the fact that God takes you at your most broken, at your lowest place and at your roughest.
 And not only does He take you there but He delights in it.
 And He genuinely loves you in that place."
 The song was released to Christian radio and peaked at No. 17 on the Hot Christian Songs chart.

 She released her second single, "Better For It," on June 8, 2018.
 A music video was also released.
 Clemmons announced she will join Danny Gokey and Tauren Wells for "The Hope Encounter" Tour in September until November.
 The song peaked at No. 37 on the Hot Christian Songs chart.
 A music video for "Hold On" was released on July 19, 2018.

 Clemmons' self-titled debut studio album was released on August 4, 2018.
 The album debuted at No. 28 on the Top Christian Albums chart and No. 13 on the US Heatseekers Albums chart.

+2019-Present

+In 2021, her sophomore album, Godsend, would flourish with singles including, “Fighting for Me,” “Keep on Hoping,” and “For the Good.”
+She was nominated as Female Artist of the Year at the K-Love Awards in 2021, becoming the youngest nominee in the show's history at the age of 20.
+Riley would go on to be tapped as an artist to watch by People and Rolling Stone and was named one of the Top Christian Artists of 2022 by Billboard.
+With over half a billion global streams and 85 million YouTube video views at the age of 23, her music has continually proven to impact people.

+On September 22, 2023, her third album, Church Pew, released with single, “Loved By You” amassing over 4 million global streams.
+“Miracle” reached 1 million streams in the first two weeks.
+Church Pew, with its pure and honest roots, will undeniably carry messages of hope, connecting people through love, humility, and humanity.

+Riley's music has cemented her place as an artist to watch with accolades from Rolling Stone, People Magazine, Dove Awards Nomination, KLOVE Award Nomination as well as performances on the TODAY Show, FOX & Friends, and debut at the Grand Ole Opry.